Frédéric Fougea: Biography

 Broadcast 17 December 2013 on France 2, "Le Plus Beau Pays du monde" (Wild France), which he wrote, produced and directed in collaboration with Jacques Malaterre, is an immense success: it welcomed 6.5 million viewers (another 500,000 on replay) a 23.4% market share, France 2’s best audience (outside sport and politics) in the year 2013, and voted France’s favourite programme in 2013 (with a score of 8.9/10 on the Qualimat barometer for Harris Interactive).

 L'Express described it as a "spectacular celebration of nature".
-The film is a journey to the heart of French wildlife, made up of little animal "stories" filmed as closely as possible: two stags who fight for the attentions of a group of does, two wolf cubs leaving their den for the first time, a family of geese featuring a rebellious daughter, the "fabulous destiny of a grouper who changes sex"…This "documentary event of international proportions" took three years of work and a budget of remarkable size for a documentary – more than 3 million euros.
+The film is a journey to the heart of French wildlife, made up of little animal "stories" filmed as closely as possible: two stags who fight for the attentions of a group of does, two wolf cubs leaving their den for the first time, a family of geese featuring a rebellious daughter, the "fabulous destiny of a grouper who changes sex"...This "documentary event of international proportions" took three years of work and a budget of remarkable size for a documentary – more than 3 million euros.

 The shooting was carried out having resorted to ultra perfected materials: drones, subaquatic cameras, helicopters, hot-air balloons, flights in Microlights.
 It is the actor Guillaume de Tonquédec who lends his voice to the narration of the film.
 All these ingredients have permitted the genre of animal documentary to raise itself to a place rarely reached in prime time.

 Frédéric Fougea has developed a second opus for the documentary.

 In 2015, Why I Did (Not) Eat My Father" will be released, which Fougea co-authored and co-directed with Jamel Debbouze, and co-produced with Pathé.
 It’s an animated, comedy adaption of Roy Lewis’ book "Why I Did (not) Eat my Father" (1960), a project that Fougea has had in mind since 1991.
 The film took at least three years of writing and five years of directing.
 It is entirely filmed in motion capture.
 This process has helped to "resuscitate" the film for actor Louis de Funès, who served as the model for the character of Vladimir.

-In 2016, he will direct "First Man", a docu-fiction coproduced by Boréales and Nilaya Productions, which recounts the great adventure of evolution through the saga of a single family.
+In 2016, he will direct "First Man", a docu-fiction coproduced by Boréales and Nilaya Productions, which recounts the adventure of evolution through the saga of a single family.
 This new story of our origins will be brought to light thanks to recent scientific discoveries and new imaging technology.
 For his capacity for innovation, Frédéric Fougea has been listed by Realscreen magazine among the 100 most influential producers in the world.
 His singular style, in the line of Robert Flaherty, sets him apart from other documentary film makers: "he is a storyteller" (Realscreen).
 Since the 1990s, he has taken an opposite stance to the "factual", Anglo-Saxon school of thought, which dominates the genre of documentary.
-His documentary "tales" will finally find an audience and recognition even in the English speaking world.
+His documentary "tales" will finally find an audience and recognition.
 He is a nephew of Jean-Pierre Fougea and married to actress, producer and screenwriter Nathalie Auffret.